Skip to main content

 • Encryption in transit: This type of encryption gives you secure uploads and syncing for your cloud storage.
 Encryption in transit stops files from being intercepted while transferring to the cloud.

 • Expiring links and password protection: You can lock down file access with a secret code or only allow it for a set period.
-It’s easy to control who accesses shared files with expiration dates and passwords for files and links.
+It’s easy to control who accesses shared files with expiry dates and passwords for files and links.

 Complete file security